 FOUNDATION CERTIFICATE IN

-The Foundation Certificate in Construction Management is a program designed to provide an introduction to the field of construction management
+The Foundation Certificate in Interior Design is a program designed to introduce students to the fundamentals of interior design.

 QUALIFICATION: Mean grade of D- (minus) in KCSE Or equivalent.